DomainDrivenArchitecture/lineagos-fairphone/Guides/LineageOsInstallation.md

 All checks passed?
 Then lets do the work:
 1. Type on your computer `fastboot oem unlock`.
+1. If your fairphone reboots, a `adb reboot bootloader` will bring you back.
 1. Install fastboot image
    1. in case of Fairphone2 by typing on your computer `fastboot flash recovery <image_filename.img>` (<image_filename.img> is the img-file you have downloaded in 1.).
    1. in case of Fairphone3 by typing on your computer `fastboot flash boot <image_filename.img>` (<image_filename.img> is the img-file you have downloaded in 1.).